Miami Dolphins: Leaping dolphin (1966–2012)

 On very rare occasions, an orange jersey was used for primetime games.
 The uniforms essentially swapped the location of orange and aqua from the aqua jersey.
 The orange jersey was first used on a Sunday night in 2003 against Washington, a Dolphin win.
 In 2004, the orange jersey was brought back for a Monday Night Football match pitting the 2–11 Dolphins against the 12–1 defending champion New England Patriots.
 The Dolphins scored a huge upset win after trailing by 11 points with less than 5 minutes remaining.
-Due to the unusual orange jerseys, the game has become known within some Dolphin circles as "The Night That Courage Wore Orange".
-The orange jerseys were used for a 2009 Monday night win against the New York Jets.
+Due to the unusual orange jerseys, the game has become known within some Dolphin circles as "The Night That Courage Wore Orange".Archived at Ghostarchive and the Wayback Machine: "The Night Courage Wore Orange.
+Dec.
+20, 2004."
+(2009) The orange jerseys were used for a 2009 Monday night win against the New York Jets.
 However, the Dolphins would lose a 2010 Sunday night matchup with the Jets, their first loss in orange, and the orange jerseys in the original style would not be worn again.

 In 2009, the Dolphins switched to black shoes for the first time since the early 1970s glory days, following a recent trend among NFL teams.
 However, by 2011, they returned to wearing white shoes.

 The Dolphins' final game in the original style uniforms with block numbers and the iconic leaping dolphin logo was the final game of the 2012 season, a 28–0 shutout loss to the New England Patriots in Foxboro.
 The white jerseys were worn for the game, and as rumors of a new look had been swirling, many fans watching knew that it would likely be the last time their team would wear the leaping dolphin logo.